Null-controllability for weakly dissipative heat-like equations: Sufficient condition

-This section is devoted to the proof of Theorem \ref{thm-main2}, which states that in the weak dissipation regime $s\in(0,1]$, the fractional heat equation \eqref{eq-frac} is exactly null-controllable from any $\alpha$-exponentially thick set $\omega\subset\mathbb R^n$, with $0<\alpha<s$, and in any positive time $T>0$.
-This done in two steps: first proving a spectral estimate reminiscent of Jerison and Lebeau's spectral inequality~\cite[Theorem~14.6]{JL96} or Logvinenko-Sereda-Kovrijkine estimate~\cite{Kovrijkine}, and second using Lebeau and Robbiano's method, as stated in the following theorem that was proved by Miller~\cite[Theorem~2.2]{MR2679651} (see also \cite[Theorem 2.8]{NTTV}). \begin{theorem} Let $A$ be a non-negative selfadjoint operator on $L^2(\R^n)$, and let $\omega \subset \R^d$ be measurable.
-Suppose that there are $d_0 > 0$, $d_1 \geq 0$, and $\zeta \in (0,1)$ such that for all $\lambda \geq 0$ and $f \in \Ran\mathds1_{(-\infty,\lambda]}(A)$,
+The rest of this section is devoted to the proof of \cref{thm-obsgen}.
+This will be done in two steps: first proving a spectral estimate reminiscent of Jerison and Lebeau's spectral inequality~\cite[Theorem~14.6]{JL96} or Logvinenko-Sereda-Kovrijkine estimate~\cite{Kovrijkine}, and second using Lebeau and Robbiano's method, as stated in the following theorem proven by Beauchard and Pravda-Starov.